perforce/helix-authentication-service/README.md

 the provider, the extension will get the results and signal the server to issue a ticket (or not, and fail the login).

+This design lends itself well to integrating other authentication protocols, including custom schemes developed by authentication providers such as [Auth0](http://auth0.com/) -- just add `passport-auth0` as a Node dependecy, add a new route to the service, and configure the extension to use the new protocol.
+Of course, if they support OIDC or SAML, that's even easier.

 ## Local Environment

 To get the services running on your host, there is some required setup.
 For a